Jakub Berman

 Alongside Bierut, Berman was responsible for party oversight of the Stalinist Ministry of Public Security, commonly known as the "UB".
-Under Berman's leadership, 200,000 people were imprisoned for alleged political crimes, and 6000 were executed.
-Berman also oversaw Poland's cultural affairs.
+Under Berman's leadership, 200,000 people were imprisoned for alleged political crimes, and 6,000 were executed.

 Early career

 Jakub Berman was born into a middle-class Jewish family in Warsaw on 23 December 1901.
 His younger brother was Adolf Berman.
 Jakub became a member of the Communist Youth Union and in 1928 joined the Communist Party of Poland (KPP).
 He was arrested a few times, but unlike many other activists, had not been imprisoned for a prolonged period.
 He received a law degree in 1925 from the University of Warsaw.
 He wrote a magister thesis entitled Służba domowa w Warszawie w końcu w.
 XVIII oraz próby jej zrzeszenia się zawodowego ('Domestic servantry in Warsaw at the end of the 18th century and its attempts to establish a trade association').
-Berman's academic adviser, Marxist sociologist Prof. Ludwik Krzywicki, wanted to hire Berman at the university as his assistant, but it was not allowed because of Berman's Jewish origin.
+Berman's academic adviser, Marxist sociologist Prof. Ludwik Krzywicki, wanted to hire Berman at the university as his assistant, but this was not allowed because of Berman's Jewish origin.
 Krzywicki's efforts to find Berman a mainstream non-university job also failed and Berman ended up working for a Jewish agency, in a poorly paid position.
-The family was supported largely by Berman's wife, Gustawa née Grynberg, who was a well-regarded physician and dentist.
+The family was supported largely by Berman's wife, Gustawa (née Grynberg), who was a well-regarded physician and dentist.

-Berman's social contacts in Warsaw included many communism-sympathizing members of Polish intelligentsia; Janina and Władysław Broniewski, as well as Wanda Wasilewska, were among his associates.
-In 1935–36, he worked with Aleksander Wat (as his tutor on behalf of the KPP) in an attempt to establish a leftist periodical, intended to result from cooperation of the communists with other leftist forces in Poland (mostly the Polish Socialist Party (PPS)) within the Popular Front.
+Berman's social contacts in Warsaw included many communist sympathizing members of the Polish intelligentsia; Janina and Władysław Broniewski, as well as Wanda Wasilewska, were among his associates.
+Between 1935 and 1936, he worked with Aleksander Wat (as his tutor on behalf of the KPP) in an attempt to establish a leftist periodical, with the intention of the cooperation of the communists with other leftist forces in Poland (mostly the Polish Socialist Party (PPS)), within the popular front.